The Sustainable Home Blog

 “In 1946, when the American post war housing boom started, the average house was 1100 square feet and housed 5 people.
 Fifty years latter, in 1996 the average house would grow to 2200 square feet and house 2.6 people and by 2007, fueled by easy credit, the average American home would would become the equivalent of a Hummer, “weighing in” at super-sized 2,400 square feet.”

 In 1934, during the depths of the Depression, Congress passed the National Housing Act to strengthen a deeply troubled housing market.
-This act created the Federal Housing Administration (FHA) which was amended in 1938 to create the Federal National Mortgage Association (Ginnie Mae) – an entity designed to help mortgage lenders gain access to capital for mortgage loans.
+This act created the Federal Housing Administration (FHA) which was amended in 1938 to create the Federal National Mortgage Association (Fannie Mae) – an entity designed to help mortgage lenders gain access to capital for mortgage loans.
 An important element of this legislation was to make mortgage funds available to more Americans by protecting lenders from the risk of default.
 In its earliest days, Fannie Mae nationalized the mortgage industry by creating the first mechanism in America for selling individual mortgages (backed the U.S. government) into a secondary market.

 When the FHA and Fannie Mae were created, the housing industry was flat on its back: